dcm9123/LigandNet/README.md

-# QSARnet
+# LigandNet
-QSARNet, a tool which combines different machine learning models into one platform for the prediction of the state of the ligands either actives or decoys.
+LigandNet, a tool which combines different machine learning models into one platform for the prediction of the state of the ligands either actives or inactives for a particular proteins.